Start an Online Portal and Platform Operations Business in Dubai

 Corporate Tax Rate: 0% for qualifying free zone entities

-Typical Licence Setup Timeline: 3 to 7 working days
+Typical License Setup Timeline: 3 to 7 working days

-Who This Licence Suits
+Who This License Suits

-This licence is well suited to a broad range of entrepreneurs and established businesses, including founders building niche content aggregation portals, companies operating regional classified or directory platforms, businesses running search-driven B2B or B2C marketplaces, media groups maintaining searchable content archives, and international operators seeking a UAE base for Middle East and North Africa expansion.
+This license is well suited to a broad range of entrepreneurs and established businesses, including founders building niche content aggregation portals, companies operating regional classified or directory platforms, businesses running search-driven B2B or B2C marketplaces, media groups maintaining searchable content archives, and international operators seeking a UAE base for Middle East and North Africa expansion.

 Setup Costs and Steps

-Costs vary depending on visa requirements and office space, but a typical setup at Dubai South Business Hub Free Zone includes the licence registration fee, establishment card fee, and flexi-desk or physical office rental.
+Costs vary depending on visa requirements and office space, but a typical setup at Dubai South Business Hub Free Zone includes the license registration fee, establishment card fee, and flexi-desk or physical office rental.
 Indicative all-in costs for a single-shareholder company with one visa start from approximately AED 12,000 to AED 20,000 per year.
 Additional visas and larger office spaces will increase this figure.

 The setup process follows these steps: